Side note – Last week also a deal with NJ’s neighboring state, Pennsylvania, has limited the EV maker to five stores there.

 Tesla’s Route 17 facility aims to have three Superchargers, seven conventional chargers open seven days a week, and the sales and service facility are to be open all days except Sunday.

 This entry was posted on Monday, June 30th, 2014 at 5:55 am and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.